 - Keep it brief - your customers are short on time, so cut to the chase, fast!

 - Be polite - don't forget to say please.
 Remember, customers are doing you a favour by leaving you a review.

 - Reinforce your branding - make your review request instantly recognisable to customers by adding familiar branding.
 It's easy to make emails your own with Reviews.io's customisable templates.
 You'll see some great examples of this below.

 8 review request email examples you can learn from

 Now you know the basics, it's time to learn from the best.
 We've gathered a selection of client review request emails that consistently perform highly.

 Through clever use of branding, persuasive and snappy language, they've perfected the art of asking customers for reviews using the Reviews.io email templates.

 1. Keep it short & simple

-A simple 1 paragraph email with a clear call to action always works well.
-Remember most people will be reading this email on their mobile phone, so, our advice is to keep text to a minimum.
+A simple email such as Papier's, with a clear call to action always works well.
+Remember most people will be reading this email on their mobile phone so our advice is to keep text to a minimum.